Anderson Pico

 Anderson da Silveira Ribeiro (born 4 November 1988), commonly known as Anderson Pico, is a Brazilian professional footballer who plays as a full back for Metalist Kharkiv in the Ukrainian Premier League.

-Early career
+Career

 On 28 February 2009, Pico left Grêmio on loan, signing with Figueirense until 31 December.

 On 12 July 2010, he was loaned to Brasiliense to help the team's struggle to return to the top tier of Brazilian football.

 Flamengo

 Pico signed with Flamengo on 5 September 2014.

 Dnipro Dnipropetrovsk

 In August 2015, he went on loan to Ukrainian club Dnipro Dnipropetrovsk until the end of the season.